BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 The items listed below are changes that have been made in this release that break compatibility with previous releases.

-- The Remote storage server implementation has been removed
+- The Remote storage server implementation has been removed.
+- The automatic provisioning of projects has been removed.
 - The Jira integration plugin has been removed.
 @@@